Emilio-MM/Emilio-MM/README.md

 ## FEATURED PROJECTS
 * Mass-Spring Physics Simulator
+GPU-accelerated physical simulation of deformable structures using mass-spring systems and Hooke's law.
+Supports simulations of up to ~200,000 masses using CuPy.

 | Membrane | Cube | String |
 | :---: | :---: | :---: |